John Charles Ramsden

 John Charles Ramsden (30 April 1788 – 29 December 1836) was a British Whig politician from Newby Park in Yorkshire.
-He sat in the House of Commons between 1812 and 1836.
+He had a seat in the House of Commons between 1812 and 1836.

 Early life

 He was the eldest son of Sir John Ramsden, 4th Baronet (1755–1839), the Member of Parliament (MP) for Grampound, and his wife Hon.
 Louisa Susan Ingram-Shepheard (c.
 1766–1857), daughter of the 9th Viscount of Irvine.
 His younger brother, Captain Henry James Ramsden (1799–1871), is the direct ancestor the 8th and 9th Ramsden Baronets.

 Career

 At the 1812 general election, Ramsden was elected as one of the two MPs for borough of Malton.
 He was re-elected at the next four general elections, and held the seat until 1831.

 At the 1831 general election he was elected as one of the four MPs for the Yorkshire county constituency.

 He was appointed as a Deputy Lieutenant of Yorkshire in May 1831, and held his seat in Parliament until the constituency was divided by the Reform Act 1832, and at the general election in December 1832 he unsuccessfully contested the new North Riding of Yorkshire constituency.

 He was returned to the Commons three months later, when he was elected without a contest as MP for the Malton, at a by-election after the sitting Liberal MP Viscount Milton resigned to contest a vacancy in the Northern division of Northamptonshire.
 He was re-elected unopposed in 1835, and held the seat until his death.